Gate fidelity fluctuations and quantum process invariants: Notation and Background

 \subsection{Permutation Operators and the Symmetric Subspace}

-We are trying to compute averages over a unitarily invariant measure, and therefore over the unitary group itself.
-To do so, we will begin by transforming polynomial functions of degree $k$ into linear functions on $k$ copies of the Hilbert space in question.
+To compute averages over a unitarily invariant measure we will begin by transforming polynomial functions of degree $k$ into linear functions on $k$ copies of the Hilbert space in question.
 We will then rely on a simple and beautiful result called \emph{Schur-Weyl duality}, which states (in essence) that the actions of the unitary group and the permutation group (on such a $k$-fold tensor product) commute, and their irreducible representations (irreps) share a set of labels.
 Rather than discuss Schur-Weyl duality in detail, we will only introduce the tools that we need.
 In this section, we will briefly discuss permutation operators, the symmetric group, the totally symmetric subspace of $\cH^{\otimes k}$, and a couple of technical results that will be useful later.

 Let $\cH$ be a Hilbert space and $\cH^{\otimes k}$ a tensor product of $k$ copies of it.
 If $S_k$ is the symmetric group on k objects and $\sigma \in S_k$ is a permutation, then there exists a unitary operator $\cP_{\sigma}$ that implements $\sigma$ on $\cH^{\otimes k}$: